Cisco ACI with Avi Vantage Deployment Guide

 Network policy mode with write access vCenter cloud

-This is a traditional mode where EPGs for the Avi Service Engines are being used.
+This is a traditional mode where EPGs for the Avi Service Engines are used instead of Service Graphs within ACI.
 ACI is used only to provide access between the client network and virtual service network.
 Avi Vantage integrates with vCenter in write access mode.
 This is our recommended deployment mode.

 Network policy mode with no-access/read access vCenter cloud

-This is a traditional mode where EPGs for the Avi Service Engines are being used.
+This is a traditional mode where EPGs for the Avi Service Engines are used instead of Service Graphs within ACI.
 ACI is used only to provide access between the client network and virtual service network.
 Avi Vantage will be deployed as an external L3out on VMware infrastructure with no access cloud (no integration with vCenter) or read access (read only access to vcenter) and will perform the BGP peering with ACI.

 Cisco CSP 2100/ Bare Metal Servers